 You’ve probably had dozens of emails promising to “Get you to #1 on Google.”
 Most of them are rubbish.

-SEO (Search Engine Optimization) in 2026 isn't about "gaming the system" or using secret keywords.
+SEO (Search Engine Optimisation) in 2026 isn’t about “gaming the system” or using secret keywords.
 It’s about being the most helpful result for the person searching.
-When someone types "Electrician near me," Google looks for:
+When someone types “Electrician near me,” Google looks for:

-• Proximity: Are you actually near them?
+- Proximity: Are you actually near them?

-• Relevance: Does your site clearly say you do the specific job they need?
+- Relevance: Does your site clearly say you do the specific job they need?

-• Trust: Does your site load fast, work on mobile, and have real reviews?
+- Trust: Does your site load fast, work on mobile, and have real reviews?

 If you want to avoid the common traps, read our guide on 7 website mistakes costing UK tradespeople leads.